kushald/960-sass/README.md

 960 grid in sass

-Sass code to shorten 960 grid.
+Sass code using compass framework to shorten 960 grid.